Authors’ & illustrators’ classroom roles

 Cost to the school

 Please include a cheque for $75, made out to the Minister of Finance, with your application form.
 This fee is non-refundable once a visit has been approved.
-WiSP funds will subsidize the administration fees for providing the author or illustrator with a $250 honorarium and expenses (based on current Government of New Brunswick rates) where appropriate.
+WiSP funds will subsidize the administration fees for providing the author or illustrator with a $300 honorarium and expenses (based on current Government of New Brunswick rates) where appropriate for in person visits.

 If possible, please choose an author or illustrator located in your home district.